When inflationary perturbations refuse to classicalise: the role of non-Gaussianity in Wigner negativity

 \subsection{Non-linear mapping}

 While the first source of interference is present already at the level of the $(Y,\pi_Y)$ variables, there is a second contribution arising from the non-linear canonical transformation~\eqref{eq:chi0_pi0:Y_piY} required to return to the original phase-space variables $(\chi_0,\pi_0)$.
 That such a transformation should introduce negativity in the Wigner function is closely connected with Hudson's theorem, which says that the only pure quantum state with a globally positive Wigner function is the Gaussian state~\cite{HUDSON1974249}.
-It is thus inevitable that once the state has been re-cast in the $(\chi_0,\pi_0)$ variables, which renders its non-Gaussian nature manifest, local regions of negativity must appear.
-Unlike the contribution described above, this effect is present even in the perturbative regime, where the reflected Gaussian is irrelevant.
+It is thus inevitable that once the state has been re-cast in the $(\chi_0,\pi_0)$ variables, which renders its non-Gaussian nature manifest, local regions of negativity must appear.\footnote{Wigner negativity is not invariant under non-linear canonical transformations, and thus measures the importance of phase coherence when measurements are performed on particular phase-space variables.
+Here we focus on $(\chi_0,\pi_0)$ given the fundamental role they play in the EFT approach and their close connection with cosmological observables.} Unlike the contribution described above, this effect is present even in the perturbative regime, where the reflected Gaussian is irrelevant.
 In this sense, Wigner negativity in constant-roll backgrounds should be viewed as arising not only from non-perturbative boundary effects, but also from features present already at the perturbative level -- non-perturbative methods being, however, required to monitor these features across the full phase-space region where Wigner negativity is realised, as explained in Sec.~\ref{sec:intro}.
 In phase space, this non-linearity manifests by distorting the simple Gaussian dependence on $\pi_Y$ into an infinite tower of higher harmonics in $\pi_0$, weighted by Bessel functions whose amplitudes decay as one moves further away from the centre of the distribution.\\